JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 ## Bundled Translations

+> Please note that bundled translations are in the experimental state.
+>
+{style="warning"}

 Since 2024.1, IntelliJ Platform partially supports providing translations directly bundled in the IDE or plugins.
 See the [translated elements](#translated-elements) list for the elements possible to translate.